newyork167/alfred_audio_switcher/README.md

 Then when using the relevant keyword for that device next time, it should prompt you to select it again and save it.

 ## Select audio source

+* Keyword: `aset`

+Can use this at any time to present a list of _all output_ audio devices currently connected to your system.

+Selecting one will swich to that output.

 * Keyword: `asel`